-IRVINE, CA – Taco Bell, in partnership with two leaders in the sports nutrition industry, today announced its new lineup of fast-food options aimed at runners & endurance athletes, who along with college students and gastro-masochists make up the company’s most coveted demographic.
+IRVINE, CA – Taco Bell, in partnership with two leaders in the sports nutrition industry, today announced its new lineup of healthier options aimed at runners & endurance athletes, who along with college students and gastro-masochists make up the company’s most coveted demographic.

-The announcement of its new “CarboLoad” menu follows the company’s recent debut of a lower-calorie Fresco menu, a vegetarian menu certified by the American Vegetarian Association and a HealthFree menu endorsed by the American Lard Lovers Association.
+The announcement of its new “CarboLoad” menu follows Taco Bell’s previous unveiling of a lower-calorie Fresco menu, a vegetarian menu certified by the American Vegetarian Association, and a HealthFree menu endorsed by the American Lard Lovers Association.

-Riffing off traditional favorites, the new menu will feature high-carbohydrate, no-protein options such as the 7-Layer GUrrito, which includes five different flavors of GU Energy Gels—like the special-edition Zesty GUacamole flavor—plus two layers of GU Energy Chews, to “enhance texture & mouthfeel.”
-Ideal for plant-based diets, the 5-Layer GUrrito will be priced at $2.99, with a Roctane upgrade available for an additional $0.79.
+Riffing off traditional favorites, the new menu will highlight high-carbohydrate, low-protein options such as the 5-Layer GUrrito (above), which features three flavors of GU Energy Gels—like the special-edition Zesty GUacamole flavor—plus two layers of GU Energy Chews to “enhance texture & mouthfeel.”
+Ideal for plant-based diets, the 5-Layer GUrrito will be priced at $3.29 with a Roctane upgrade available for an additional $0.79.

-And the company has big plans to expand its lineup in the future.
-“Building on the success of our Doritos Locos Tacos offering, we plan to introduce a series of ‘CLIF-alupa’ Tacos made from popular CLIF Bar flavors,” said Taco Bell spokesperson Terry Egenhauser.
-“Our Zesty Sierra Trail Mix Taco and Cool Mint Chocolate Taco will give your taste buds 26.2 reasons to celebrate.
-And anyone fighting low blood sugar and sleep deprivation will appreciate our caffeinated Caramel Macchiato Taco Supreme, part of our ‘All-Night Aid Station’ menu based on CLIF’s invigorating Coffee Collection.”
+And the company has big plans to expand its runner-friendly lineup in the near future.
+“Building on the success of our Doritos Locos Tacos and Quesalupa offerings, we’re excited to introduce a series of ‘CLIF-alupa’ Tacos featuring popular CLIF Bar flavors,” said Taco Bell spokesperson April Scherz.
+“Our Savory Sierra Trail Mix Taco and Cool Mint Chocolate Taco will give your taste buds 26.2 reasons to celebrate.
+And any ultrarunner battling low blood sugar or sleep deprivation will appreciate our caffeinated Caramel Macchiato Taco Supreme, part of our ‘All-Night Aid Station’ menu based on CLIF’s invigorating Coffee Collection.”

-Egenhauser continued: “As an originator of the ‘I can’t get to real food right now, so I’ll eat this instead’ concept over 50 years ago, Taco Bell is thrilled to partner with recent innovators in the space to create affordable options that cater specifically to the runner’s palate.”
+Scherz continued: “As an originator of the ‘I can’t get to real food right now, so I’ll eat this instead’ concept nearly 60 years ago, Taco Bell is thrilled to partner with well-respected innovators in the space to create affordable, semi-nutritious options that cater specifically to the runner’s palate.”

-To complement its CarboLoad menu lineup, the fast-food chain will also offer a race-day favorite in its soda fountains: inconsistently prepared Gatorade, with the exact dilution and flavor varying by location.
+To complement its new CarboLoad menu, the fast-food chain will offer another race-day favorite in its soda fountains: inconsistently prepared Gatorade, with the exact formulation and flavor varying by location.